openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 ## Complete example with Go SDK

-The Function Builder API takes a Docker build context as an input, and returns the URL to a published image, along with the logs as the result.
+The Function Builder API takes a Docker build context as an input, and returns the URL to a published image, along with the logs from the container builder.
 It can run as non-root, and does not require Docker to be installed.
 The feature is available in OpenFaaS for Enterprises and is deployed via [separate Helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/pro-builder).

 You can read how the Function Builder API works in the [OpenFaaS documentation](https://docs.openfaas.com/openfaas-pro/builder/), which also includes step-by-step examples using Bash, `curl`, and `tar` to show exactly how to prepare a bundle of source code and configuration for the builder.